-These Low Carb Strawberry Rhubarb Bars have the perfect combination of tartness and sweetness, and reminds us of all the wonderful things warmer weather brings.
-It can be served warm as a low carb cobbler or once it sets completely as a bar.
+This cobbler has the perfect combination of tartness and sweetness and reminds us of all the wonderful things warmer weather brings.
+It can be served warm as a low carb cobbler or once it sets completely in the fridge it can be but into bars.

 They can certainly stand alone.
 However, if you want to take it up one more notch, add a dollop of whip cream.
 You simply can’t go wrong with this yummy treat.